seffradev/ehd500/docs/paper/thesis.typ

 Name (SPN) and encryption keys.

 The digital profile may contain files that can be changed
-@placeholder-source-for-smart-card-profiles, e.g. the SPN or the Personal Identification Number (PIN) as well as files that may not be changed, e.g. IMSI and Integrated Circuit Card Identifier (ICCID).
+@gsmts-11-11, e.g. the SPN or the Personal Identification Number (PIN) as well as files that may not be changed, e.g. IMSI and Integrated Circuit Card Identifier (ICCID).
 The design of the digital profiles is up to the agreement between SIM supplier and the operator on determining which files that should be writable or not.

 Considering the aforementioned, a desire for a simplified test platform arose.
 This test platform would allow hot-swapping of SIM